On a non-Abelian Poincar\'e lemma: Discussion

 \section{Discussion}

-We have studied inhomogeneous odd forms on a supermanifold $M$ taking values in a Lie superalgebra $\mathfrak{g}$ and showed that if they satisfy the Maurer--Cartan equation $d\o+\o^2=0$, then, on a contractible supermanifold, they are gauge-equivalent to constants:
+We have studied inhomogeneous or pseudodifferential odd forms on a supermanifold $M$ taking values in a Lie superalgebra $\mathfrak{g}$ and showed that if they satisfy the Maurer--Cartan (zero curvature) equation $d\o+\o^2=0$, then, on a contractible supermanifold, they are gauge-equivalent to constants:

 where $g$ is an even $G$-valued form and $C\in \mathfrak{g}_{\bar 1}$ such that $C^2=0$ (Theorem~\ref{nonabelpoinc_thm.napoinlemma}).
-Everything works also in the case of extra $\ZZ$-gradings on the supermanifold $M$ and the algebra $\mathfrak{g}$.
-The statement follows from a more general claim concerning homotopy properties of $\mathfrak{g}$-valued pseudodifferential forms (Theorem~\ref{multi_thm.nonabhomotopy} and Corollary~\ref{multi_cor.nonabhomotopy}).
-Our statement is particularly useful in examples related with Lie algebroids and their generalizations, but there is little doubt about its broader significance.
+The statement follows from more general claims (Theorem~\ref{multi_thm.nonabhomotopy} and Corollary~\ref{multi_cor.nonabhomotopy}), which are a non-Abelian analog for $\mathfrak{g}$-valued pseudodifferential forms of the standard chain homotopy construction.
+For applications, a presence of an extra $\ZZ$-grading different from the naive form degree may be important; all statements hold true with such an extra grading taken into account.
+Our statements are particularly useful in examples related with Lie algebroids and their generalizations, but there is little doubt about their broader significance.

-The main novelty compared with the well-known case of $1$-forms is the possibility to treat inhomogeneous (or pseudodifferential) odd forms and the appearance of a constant in~\eqref{dis.eq.gaugetoconst}, both features crucial for applications.

-We may note that there is a paper~\cite{asada:1986} concerned with a certain `non-Abelian de Rham theory' in a sense suggested there; it may be interesting to explore whether there are any relations between it and our work.

-The results of the present paper can be formulated in a more abstract algebraic framework.
-(This was not our goal, since we were mainly interested in geometric applications such as to Lie algebroids and their non-linear analogs.)
-It is possible to replace the odd forms taking values in a Lie superalgebra by odd elements of some abstract differential Lie superalgebra (possibly of an $L_{\infty}$-algebra\,\footnote{Then a geometric approach based on homological fields should be used.}).
-The notion of gauge equivalence carries over to this case verbatim, and forms on a cylinder $M\times I$ are modelled by the tensor product with the algebra generated by $t$ and $dt$.
+Let us emphasize that in the existing literature, especially, in physics (gauge theory), ``non-Abelian Poincar\'{e} lemma'' has been almost exclusively understood as the familiar statement about Lie algebra valued $1$-forms.
+Our usage is different, and this should not lead to confusion.
+The main novelty of the present work is that we study inhomogeneous or pseudodifferential odd forms instead of $1$-forms.
+When the coefficients belong to a Lie superalgebra, this results in mixing terms of different form degrees.
+That has not been done previously and we are led naturally to that by applications such as to Lie algebroids.
+The appearance of an odd constant $C$ and of gauge transformation generated by a $G$-valued form (instead of a function) are two distinctive features of our formula~\eqref{dis.eq.gaugetoconst}.